Skip to main content

 Red Lane Mill is a large, airy space with a lot of history to share in the fabric of the building.
 Alan who was the owner of Gallagher and Bell a carpentry company previously based in Red Lane Mill called into see the recent transformation.
 He was able to identify evidence of the marks that his machinery has left behind on the floor and on the walls where he cleaned his brushes.

-There are fifty artists and makers' studios spread across the historic Spinning Mill, Twisting and Red Lane Studio.
+There are 48 artists and makers' studios spread across the historic Spinning Mill, Twisting and Red Lane Studio.
 I’m looking forward to getting to know the other studio holders and the wider Sunny Bank community.

 Feel free to call in and say hello If you’re making a visit.